Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Discussions

 In this article, we propose a statistical framework for modeling stochastic intransitivity.
 The framework assumes an approximate low-rank structure in the parameter matrix, expressed through a nuclear norm constraint.
 Theoretical analysis demonstrates that the proposed estimator achieves optimal convergence rates under a wide range of data sparsity settings.
 Simulation and empirical analyses confirm that our model is superior to the Bradley-Terry model when the assumption of stochastic transitivity is violated.

 Our framework stands apart from the existing literature by imposing an approximate low-rank structure.
 To our knowledge, all existing methods for pairwise comparison data rely on exact low-rank models, even in the limited works that allow stochastic intransitivity.
 By accommodating a larger parameter space, our approach offers greater flexibility and applicability to a wider range of datasets.
 While this may lead to slightly reduced efficiency, our analysis of the tennis dataset demonstrates that the loss of efficiency is small when stochastic transitivity largely holds.
 Therefore, the proposed model may predict pairwise comparison results more accurately in many real-world applications.
-For example, for tournament data, the proposed may better predict the champion or the number of rounds each player can play, given historical data and the current tournament schedule.
+For example, for tournament data, this could lead to more accurate predictions of the champion or the number of rounds each player can play, given historical data and the current tournament schedule.

 The current research may be extended in several directions.
 Specifically, the current theoretical analysis focuses on the convergence of the loss $\Vert \hat \Pi - \Pi^*\Vert^2/(n^2-n)$, which can be seen as a notion of convergence in an average sense (across entries of the comparison probability matrix).
-It can be strengthened by establishing the convergence results under the matrix max-norm loss $\Vert \hat \Pi - \Pi^*\Vert_{\infty}$, which may be achieved using the refinement techniques proposed in \cite{chen_Li-2024-JoMR}.
-This notion of convergence ensures the consistency of each $\hat \pi_{ij}$.
-Moreover, it will be useful to further establish the asymptotic normality for each $\hat \pi_{ij} - \pi_{ij}^*$, which can be used to quantify the uncertainty associated with the estimated winning probabilities.
+As shown in Remark~\ref{rmk: l2 and max norm convergence}, under additional structural assumptions, we further establish convergence under the matrix max-norm loss $\Vert \hat \Pi - \Pi^* \Vert_{\infty}$ by leveraging the refinement techniques proposed in \cite{chen_Li-2024-JoMR}.
+It would be of interest to determine whether such convergence can be obtained under weaker conditions, or whether sharper convergence rates can be achieved through an improved refinement procedure.
+Moreover, it will be useful to further establish the asymptotic normality for each $\hat \pi_{ij} - \pi_{ij}^*$, which can be used to quantify the uncertainty associated with the estimated comparison probabilities.